Skip to main content

 America First Credit Union, P.O.
 Box 9199, Ogden, UT 84409

-America First offers 21 accounts, each with its own rules for what happens when a member dies.
-As a membership-based credit union, America First operates 117+ locations across 6 western states.
-Headquartered in Riverdale, Utah.
-Expanded into NM (2022) and CA (2024, merger with 1st Valley CU).
-Expanding Arizona presence with 8 new branches (announced 2026).
+America First offers 22 accounts, each with its own rules for what happens when a member dies.
+As a membership-based credit union, America First branch network across six western states, headquartered in Riverdale, Utah.
 Membership eligibility varies by location.
+The pending Meadows Bank acquisition (planned second quarter of 2026) keeps all Meadows branches open under the Meadows Financial name.
 Some transfer automatically to a named beneficiary, others can be held in a trust, and a few may require probate if no plan is in place.

-America First lets account holders update beneficiary designations in branch, by mail, and by phone, typically taking 15-30 minutes at branch; 1-2 weeks by mail.
+America First lets account holders update beneficiary designations in branch, by mail, and by phone, typically taking 15-30 minutes at a branch; allow mailing time if returning the form by post.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 America First has documented procedures for both preparing accounts during your lifetime and handling claims when an account holder passes away.